rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  real-estate maximalist was a jerk on the Internet?
-And more importantly, why would anyone care about the opinions of Bitcoin maximalists, as that clearly has nothing to do with whether or not Bitcoin is true.
+And more importantly, why would anyone care about the opinions of Bitcoin maximalists, as their opinions clearly have nothing to do with whether or not Bitcoin is true.
 Either it will hold value, or it won't.